1951 Green Bay Packers season

 The 1951 Green Bay Packers season was their 33rd season overall and their 31st season in the National Football League.
 The team finished with a 3–9 record under second-year coach Gene Ronzani for a fifth-place finish in the National Conference.
 The Packers lost the final seven games of the season.

 The Packers played their Milwaukee home games in Wisconsin State Fair Park for the final time, a venue they had used since 1934.
 Marquette Stadium was used for one season in 1952 and the new County Stadium was the host venue from 1953 through 1994.

+The Packers' 478 passing attempts (39.8 per game) in 1951 are the most by an NFL team in the 1950s.